 Many times, pet emergencies are thought to be very scary scenarios where trauma, bleeding, and pain are severe and dramatic.
 These cases do happen, and they do require action to be taken quickly, but not all pet dental/oral surgery emergencies present this way.
-There are a many more subtle situations that still merit urgent care or a fast track approach to veterinary dentistry and oral surgery.
+There are many more subtle situations that still merit urgent care or a fast-track approach to veterinary dentistry and oral surgery.

 Ideally, malocclusions are diagnosed early, during the growing phase, to prevent damage to the developing oral cavity.

 Young animals can have malocclusions (misalignment of teeth) due to inappropriate growth of the jaws or malposition of the teeth.
 Sometimes, this allows the sharp deciduous (baby) teeth to puncture the soft tissues of the gingiva and palate, instead of fitting normally.

 Some cases of malocclusion need to be addressed immediately to treat the animal’s oral pain, to allow the animal to use its mouth normally, and to prevent damage to other parts of the mouth.

 Especially during the growing phase, a timely assessment, followed by corrective action (if needed) can allow the pet’s jaws and teeth to continue growing to reach an improved alignment.